arresteddevops/ado-hugo/content/episode/art-of-monitoring-james-turnbull.md

 +++
-Description = "Friend of the podcast James Turbull joins us to talk about his new book, The Art of Monitoring...and a little bit about this whole functional programming thing" aliases = ["/74","/artofmonitoring"] author = "Matt" categories = []
+Description = "Friend of the podcast James Turnbull joins us to talk about his new book, The Art of Monitoring...and a little bit about this whole functional programming thing" aliases = ["/74","/artofmonitoring"] author = "Matt" categories = []